King Gizzard & the Lizard Wizard: 2024–present: p(doom), Flight b741, Phantom Island and Alien Metal

-On 20 May the band announced that they would be going on another tour later in the year, this time in their native Australia, as a mirror to the Phantom Island tour, consisting of both rock and orchestral shows.
-It is set to be the band's first performance in Australia in over two years.

-In an 27 May interview with Rocking magazine, Ambrose confirmed that during the six month hiatus between their 2024 world tour and their 2025 European residency, that the band was in the studio "almost every weekday" with a focus on Eurorack synth and that the next album (after Phantom Island) is a synth album, but that he is also concerned that the band is "getting lost in the whole synth thing."
-In this same interview Ambrose also opened up about the band's creative process, saying that Stu is the "captain" but the direction and genre the album goes is entirely up to whoever has the courage to become "first mate."
-On April 18, 2025, a Gizzard remix of the Electropop song SICKO by Confidence Man was released.
-Stu would reiterate that an electronic album is "probably the next thing" the band is working on in an interview with Colorado Public Radio on 22 August.
+In an 27 May interview with Rocking magazine, Kenny-Smith confirmed the band was in the studio "almost every weekday" with a focus on Eurorack synth.
+Kenny-Smith also opened up about the band's creative process, saying that Mackenzie is the "captain" but the direction and genre the album goes is entirely up to whoever has the courage to become "first mate."
+Mackenzie reiterated that an electronic album is "probably the next thing" the band is working on in an interview with Colorado Public Radio on 22 August.

-The band was going to perform a residency at Bonnaroo, a first in the festival's history, with a different set for three different days of the festival; from June 13 to June 15, however their performances were cancelled only hours before it started due to poor weather.
-They would later post the intended setlists on social media.

-On July 25, 2025, the band removed their catalog from Spotify alongside other bands due to their opposition to the ethics, politics, and business practices of the streaming platform's CEO Daniel Ek.
+On 25 July 2025, the band removed their catalog from Spotify in protest to the ethics, politics, and business practices of the streaming platform's CEO Daniel Ek.
 The band posted on Instagram: "New demos collection out everywhere except Spotify (fuck Spotify).
 You can bootleg it if you wanna." and "Spotify CEO Daniel Ek invests millions in AI military drone technology.
 We just removed our music from the platform.
 Can we put pressure on these Dr. Evil tech bros to do better?"
-This announcement also came amidst the band releasing two more demo albums, Vol. 7 and 8, and changing the pricing of all of their music on Bandcamp to a pay what you want model.
+This announcement came amidst the band releasing two more demo albums, Vol. 7 and 8, and changing the pricing of all of their music on Bandcamp to a pay what you want model.

+The Phantom Island Tour concluded in December 2025, with the band confirming a hiatus from touring until August 2026 for Field of Vision II.
+During this hiatus on 20 March 2026, the band posted a video of them in a recording studio with Billy Strings, fueling speculation that a bluegrass album is in the works.

+Alien Metal, their 28th studio album, was announced on 8 July alongside the release of a music video starring Vince Colosimo for the single "Level 5."
+The album saw the group return to a focus on electronic music, and was written and recorded on a custom synthesiser rig nicknamed "Nathan."
+Alien Metal was released on 14 August 2026.